 Most patients do not require sedation and will be able to drive immediately following the exam.
 If you do require a sedative to relax, however, please arrange for a friend or relative to drive you home.

-Our radiologists review and interpret MRI exams as soon as the results are available.
-Within 24 hours, your physician will have a thorough written report, as well as copies of the images for their own inspection.
+Radiologists review and interpret MRI exams as soon as the results are available.* Within 24 hours to a few days, your physician will have a thorough written report, as well as copies of the images for their own inspection.

 Your total costs will depend upon the specific type of exam and the area being imaged.
 For instance, images of the brain and spinal cord tend to cost more than images of the abdomen and limbs.

 MRI costs also vary widely by location.
 Hospitals and large outpatient facilities typically charge more than smaller, standalone clinics – far more, in some cases.
 These difference in price aren’t due to differences in quality, however, but different overhead costs.
 While hospitals must offer a wide variety of services 24 hours per day, dedicated imaging centers can efficiently offer more affordable exams.

 Given rising healthcare costs, it only makes sense to shop for the most affordable care.
 At a typical hospital you can expect your MRI exam to cost between $2,000 and $3,500, and you may face multiple bills for a single visit.